 To keep your savings organized, consider naming your accounts.
 This helps you to understand where your money is going and why it’s going there.
 One member of Team Clark keeps one savings account for travel and another for emergency funds.

-- Free Budget Worksheet: The CLARK Method to Create a Monthly Budget
+- Free Budget Worksheet: The CLARK Method To Create a Monthly Budget

-- How to Budget With a Cash Envelope System
+- How To Budget With a Cash Envelope System

 - Google Sheets: The Free Budgeting Tool You Probably Haven’t Tried

-Once you’ve started saving money like a pro, consider exploring ways to bring in additional income for even more savings.
+Then, once you’ve started saving money like a pro, consider exploring ways to bring in additional income for even more savings.